nodarhub/hammerhead_ros2/examples/cpp/toggle_recording/README.md

 ## Overview

 This example demonstrates how to control Hammerhead's recording functionality in real-time using ROS2 services.
 When ROS2 interfaces are enabled in Hammerhead's configuration, a recording service becomes available for dynamic control during operation.

-## Installation
+## Build

-This example is part of the hammerhead_ros2 workspace:

 ```bash
 cd hammerhead_ros2
 colcon build --packages-up-to toggle_recording
 ```

+## Prerequisites

+Ensure ROS2 interfaces are enabled in Hammerhead's `master_config.ini`.

 ## Usage

-### Prerequisites

-Ensure ROS2 interfaces are enabled in Hammerhead's `master_config.ini`.

-### Basic Usage

 ```bash
 # Source the workspace